Program 2025

 J. Kalder, Giessen, Germany

-Workshop 17: 14:00 – 16:30 | Ruptured aortic aneurysms | Room 6
+Workshop 18: 14:00 – 15:30 | Room 5

 Management of ruptured aortic aneurysms; Tips and tricks, Standardized protocol, abdominal compression syndrome

-M. Lachat, Zurich, Switzerland
+M. Lachat, Zurich, Switzerland, K. Donas, Langen, Germany

 Surgeon-modified Endografting for urgent aortic pathologies Hands-on models, How I do it.

-L. Kock, M. Piazza
+L. Kock, Hamburg, Germany, M. Piazza, Padova, Italy

 The content of this event is designed to be product- and service-neutral.
 We confirm that the scientific management and the speakers will disclose potential conflicts of interest to the participants.